davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 (see {{Section 6.1.1 of RFC5280}}), the attack is mitigated.
 This also significantly simplifies the X.509 implementation, which reduces the risk of other security bugs.
-However, this will break compatibility with any existing certificate paths which rely on policy mapping.
+However, this will break compatibility with any existing certification paths which rely on policy mapping.

 To facilitate this mitigation, certificate authorities SHOULD NOT issue certificates with the policy mappings extension ({{Section 4.2.1.5 of